What is lapse?

 Calendar year means that the period granted is not dependent on whether you were full time or part time.

-If you need to lapse in good standing, your advisory committee will discuss this at your progress review meeting and will request that you lapse on the online progress review form.
+If you need to lapse, your advisory committee will discuss this at your progress review meeting and will request that you lapse on the online progress review form.
 This will be the progress review meeting just before your expected thesis submission date.

 - you have demonstrated sufficient understanding of the research topic to make completion of your thesis likely